ietf-wg-cellar/flac-specification/flac.md

 Currently the reference encoder uses a fixed block size, optimized on the sample rate of the input.
 Future versions MAY vary the block size depending on the characteristics of the signal.

 Blocked data is passed to the predictor stage one subblock (channel) at a time.
 Each subblock is independently coded into a subframe, and the subframes are concatenated into a frame.
-Because each channel is coded separately, it means that one channel of a stereo frame MAY be encoded as a constant subframe, and the other an LPC subframe.
+Because each channel is coded separately, one channel of a stereo frame MAY be encoded as a constant subframe, and the other an LPC subframe.

 # Interchannel Decorrelation